mcarujo/pneumonia-detector/README.md

 # Pneumonia Detector (X-Ray)
-This project is the final project of my specialization in Data Science.

-Using the CNN to classify chest X-ray image between healthy and pneumonia.
+This project is the final project of my specialization in Data Science, Which used the CNN to classify chest X-ray image between healthy and pneumonia.
+The Model is provided in a web application where you can upload an X-Ray Image from a chest, and then receive the classification/analyzes.
+The whole project is a acamedic approach and should not be used by a docker or similiar person in a hospital for example.

-# Dataset
+## Dataset
 ![no text](https://i.imgur.com/jZqpV51.png)

-### Source
-##### This dataset was taken from the Kaggle platform posted here in this [link](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia).
+ - Source: This dataset was taken from the Kaggle platform posted here in this [link](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia).

-### Information
+#### Information
 The dataset is organized into 3 folders (train, test, val) and contains subfolders for each image category (Pneumonia/Normal).
 There are 5,863 X-Ray images (JPEG) and 2 categories (Pneumonia/Normal).

 Chest X-ray images (anterior-posterior) were selected from retrospective cohorts of pediatric patients of one to five years old from Guangzhou Women and Children’s Medical Center, Guangzhou.
 All chest X-ray imaging was performed as part of patients’ routine clinical care.